I need help to fix my blog – do you? Have you been wondering where to start?

 I found many professional-looking sites had free offers that they gave their readers including a printable calendar or tip sheet, an e-book or PDF to help them.

 I understand that it is hard when we first start off to do this, but I do believe something as simple as a printable to-do list is better than no free offer at all.
+The idea of a free offer is to obtain an email address so that you can contact people and offer further help and occasional offers.

 Too many affiliate posts.